jangroth/aws-certification-notes/solutions-architect-professional.md

 TCP (L4)|TCP<br/>SSL (must install certificate on EC2) SSL secure TCP (L4)<br/>Must install certificate on CLB TCP|SSL<br/>(must install certificate on EC2)

+* Before you start using Elastic Load Balancing, you must configure one or more *listeners* for your Classic Load Balancer.
+A listener is a process that checks for connection requests.
+It is configured with a protocol and a port for front-end (client to load balancer) connections, and a protocol and a port for back-end (load balancer to back-end instance) connections.
+* When you use TCP (layer 4) for both front-end and back-end connections, your load balancer forwards the request to the back-end instances without modifying the headers.
+After your load balancer receives the request, it attempts to open a TCP connection to the back-end instance on the port specified in the listener configuration.
+  * Because load balancers intercept traffic between clients and your back-end instances, the access logs for your back-end instance contain the IP address of the load balancer instead of the originating client.
+  * You can enable proxy protocol, which adds a header with the connection information of the client, such as the source IP address, destination IP address, and port numbers
+* When you use HTTP (layer 7) for both front-end and back-end connections, your load balancer parses the headers in the request and terminates the connection before sending the request to the back-end instances.
+  * The HTTP requests and HTTP responses use header fields to send information about HTTP messages.
+Elastic Load Balancing supports X-Forwarded-For headers.
+  * Because load balancers intercept traffic between clients and servers, your server access logs contain only the IP address of the load balancer.
+To see the IP address of the client, use the X-Forwarded-For request header.
 * Health Checks can be HTTP (L7) or TCP (L4) based
 * Supports only one SSL certificate
   * The SSL certificate can have many SAN (Subject Alternate Name), but the SSL certificate must be changed anytime a SAN is added / edited / removed